For Students (HE)

 - Do you have a previously identified specific learning difficulty and require an updated report?

-- Do you find it difficult to remember the sense of what you have just read?
+- Do you take a long time to read the page of a book or make sense of what you have read?

-- Do you find forms difficult and confusing?
+- Do you find filling in forms difficult and confusing?

 - Is your spelling poor?

 - Is your handwriting difficult to read?

 - Do you have difficulty managing your time?